← Back to blog

 1. Reducing Adhesions

 Scar tissue can bind to underlying fascia or muscle.
 This creates tightness, restricted movement, and that “stuck” sensation.
-Gentle mobilization helps improve glide between tissue layers and reduce restriction.
+Gentle mobilization helps improve glide between tissue layers

 2. Supporting Collagen Remodeling